-From 2005 till 2014 he collaborated with the Italian/Swiss songwriter Pippo Pollina with whom he also recorded two CDs, 'Bar Casablanca' (2005) and 'Ultimo Volo - Orazione civile per Ustica' (2007).
+From 2005 till 2014 he collaborated with the Italian/Swiss songwriter Pippo Pollina with whom toured intensively all around Europe and recorded two CDs, 'Bar Casablanca' (2005) and 'Ultimo Volo - Orazione civile per Ustica' (2007).

 In January 2006 he created the musical theater 'La Scomparsa di Majorana' (based on the novel written by the Italian writer Leonardo Sciascia), which has been presented in premiere in Berlin at the 'Werkstatt der Kulturen', in cooperation with 'Teatro Instabile Berlino'.
-It has become also a CD published by the Italian label Silta Records.
-'La Scomparsa di Majorana' also won the second session of Movin’Up 2005, a contest that supports Italian artists in the world and is promoted by the G.A.I.
-(Associazione per il Circuito dei Giovani Artisti Italiani) and the 'Ministero per i Beni e le Attività Culturali’.
-A national commission, made up of experts and professionals in various artistic sectors, selected 'La Scomparsa di Majorana' among fifty nominations as a deserving artistic proposal.
+'La Scomparsa di Majorana' has become also a CD published by the Italian label Silta Records.

 In October 2008 O.I.D. was invited to the prestigious 'Hamburg Jazz Tage' in Germany, where it encountered an extraordinary success.
 The concert was recorded by Norddeutscher Rundfunk and became a CD entitled 'O.I.D. live in Hamburg'.

 In 2013 he wrote and recorded the music for the Art installation 'Improvise Options.
-Site-Specific Installation' by the designer and architect Domenico Argento, presented at 'Biennale di Architettura' in Venice.
+Site-Specific Installation' by designer and architect Domenico Argento, presented at 'Biennale di Architettura - Collateral events‘ in Venice.

 In 2017 he reunited with world music band Tammorra.
-For this occasion the French label Buda Musique produced the new album 'Tammorra - Anthology 1995 - 2017’.
+For this occasion the French label Buda Musique produced a new album 'Tammorra - Anthology 1995 - 2017’.

-He recorded more than 30 albums and he played in studio and live, with: Bill Russo, Gunther Schuller, Elliot Sharp, Gregory Hutchinson, Adam Rudolph, Ferenc Nemeth, Jimmy Weinstein, Salvatore Bonafede, Fabrizio Bosso, Dusko Gojkovich, Javier Girotto, Walter Keiser, Ettore Fioravanti, Mauro Pagani, Jean Pierre Von Dach, Cristina Zavalloni, Ameen Saleem, Achille Succi, Amy Denio, Enzo Carpentieri, Paul Jeffrey, Gianni Gebbia, Stefano Battaglia, Andrea Beneventano, Giampaolo Casati, Edoardo De Angelis, Gabriel Coburger, Cristhophe Monniot, Umberto Fiorentino, Francesco Guaiana, Marco Cappelli, Paolo Porta, Alfio Antico, Marco Zurzolo, Fabrizio Puglisi, Stefano D’Anna, Carla Marciano, Riccardo Fassi, Mimmo Cafiero, Fabio Zeppetella, Riccardo Pittau, Paolo Sorge, Michael Rosen, Francesco Cusa, Enzo Zirilli, Giovanni Falzone, Riccardo Tesi, Kiku Collins, Marcello Allulli, Mario Raja, Fausta Vetere, Clara Murtas, Lucilla Galeazzi, Carla Marcotulli, Taberna Mylaesis, Ruben Chaviano.
+He recorded more then 30 CDs and he played in studio and live, with: Bill Russo, Gunther Schuller, Gregory Hutchinson, Adam Rudolph, Ferenc Nemeth, Paul Jeffrey, Jimmy Weinstein, Salvatore Bonafede, Fabrizio Bosso, Dusko Gojkovich, Javier Girotto, Walter Keiser, Ettore Fioravanti, Mauro Pagani, Jean Pierre Von Dach, Cristina Zavalloni, Ameen Saleem, Achille Succi, Amy Denio, Enzo Carpentieri, Gianni Gebbia, Stefano Battaglia, Andrea Beneventano, Giampaolo Casati, Edoardo De Angelis, Gabriel Coburger, Cristhophe Monniot, Umberto Fiorentino, Francesco Guaiana, Marco Cappelli, Paolo Porta, Alfio Antico, Marco Zurzolo, Fabrizio Puglisi, Stefano D’Anna, Carla Marciano, Riccardo Fassi, Mimmo Cafiero, Fabio Zeppetella, Riccardo Pittau, Paolo Sorge, Michael Rosen, Francesco Cusa, Enzo Zirilli, Giovanni Falzone, Riccardo Tesi, Kiku Collins, Marcello Allulli, Mario Raja, Fausta Vetere, Clara Murtas, Lucilla Galeazzi, Carla Marcotulli, Danilo Moccia, Ruben Chaviano.